OpenBookPrices/country-data/README.md

   * `name` The english name for the country
   * `alpha2` The [ISO 3166-1 alpha 2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) code
   * `alpha3` The [ISO 3166-1 alpha 3](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-3) code
   * `status`: The ISO status of the entry: either 'assigned' or 'reserved'.
   * `currencies` An array of [ISO 4217 currency codes](http://en.wikipedia.org/wiki/ISO_4217) with the primary one first
+  * `countryCallingCodes` An array of the international call prefixes for this country.

 ## Currencies